yuinakorn/yuinakorn/README.md

 Full Stack Developer
 --------------------

 Hi there!
 I'm Yui, a passionate Full Stack Developer who loves building things that make a difference.
 I enjoy working with Python, JavaScript, etc. and exploring open-source projects, AI, web development.
-When I'm not coding, you can find me watching sci-fi, hiking.
+When I'm not coding, you can find me watching sci-fi or drinking some beer🍺.
 Let’s create something awesome together!

 ### Skills